sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring MVC Intro.md

 * View is display to the user (It usage model to show dynamic data)
 * Controller takes request and update data/model and redirects to view.

 Spring MVC entry points is a Dispatcher servlet which can be configured in web.xml.
-Dispatcher Servlet is responsible for all request maping to cantroller and resolving the view.
-Contoller and it's method are mapped to specific URLs these mapping are maintained in dispatcher servlet.
+Dispatcher Servlet is responsible for all request mapping to controller and resolving the view.
+Controller and it's method are mapped to specific URLs these mapping are maintained in dispatcher servlet.
 Spring automatically does it by scanning @controller classes and @RequestMapping annotations.
-Later it finds out the viewname and resolved the JSP or equivalent markup language to render the data.
+Later it finds out the view name and resolved the JSP or equivalent markup language to render the data.
 ![smiley](/assets/2019-05-17-Spring MVC Intro-2.JPG)

 ## Configuring Disaptcher serverl in Web.xml